Union Square (Seattle): Two Union Square

 Construction on Two Union Square began in 1987 and was complete by 1989.
-When accounting for the tip of the flag pole, the 797 ft building is the second-tallest building in the Seattle skyline.
+When accounting for the tip of the flag pole, the 797 ft building is the third-tallest building in the Seattle skyline.
 The Seattle-based architectural firm NBBJ designed the tower, which was dedicated on July 29, 1989.
 Two Union Square has 56 floors with 1126428 sqft of rentable space, and an underground concourse connecting to the Seattle Hilton Hotel, and shopping at Rainier Square.
 It is the first skyscraper to use 19,000 lbs/in.2 high-strength concrete.